 Once the docket becomes final, staff will review and analyze the proposed amendments as part of our long range planning work program and come back to the Planning Commission and City Council for the final review and recommendation process in September 2022.

-The staff report contains summaries of the fifteen proposed amendments.
+The development code housekeeping preliminary docket staff report contains summaries of the thirteen proposed amendments.